 You’ve likely heard about the shooting death of Keith Lamont Scott, a black man, at the hands of the police, specifically a black police officer.
-There were demonstrations that started out peacefully, but turned violent for a couple days.
+There were demonstrations that started out peacefully but turned violent for a couple of days.

-Putting aside, for the moment, the grief over the untimely death of the individual, I was immediately concerned about the well being of my “baby” sister and her adult daughter who live in Charlotte, North Carolina.
+Putting aside, for the moment, the grief over the untimely death of the individual, I was immediately concerned about the well-being of my “baby” sister and her adult daughter who live in Charlotte, North Carolina.
 Somehow it’s different when you see a massive demonstration at the corner of Trade and Tryon, and you say, “I know exactly where THAT is.”
-Continue reading “Keith Lamont Scott of Charlotte, NC”

 The family, BTW, is fine.
 My sister and my late parents moved down there in 1974, and it was a struggle to adjust, but they seemed to have made the transition, not without some race-based difficulty.

 Charlotte is the home of several banks, and there is great wealth there, but also systemic injustice.
 The reaction to the Scott shooting was larger than just his death, but about similar incidents in the recent past in the Queen City.